-This course is designed to enable teacher candidates to do the following:
+This course is designed to enable students to do the following:

-1. Apply assessment principles and terminology to assessment design;

-- 2. Critically review language proficiency tests for assessment purpose, validity and reliability, and score interpretation; - 3.
-Analyze and interpret results from a variety of assessment sources and use the information for planning instruction; - 4.
-Develop standards-based, formative assessments; - 5.
-Develop classroom-based assessments of both language and content; - 6.
-Develop a variety of assessment formats, from multiple-choice tests to performance-based assessments; - 7.
-Provide scaffolding to assessments based on language proficiency level of the learners; - 8.
-Demonstrate knowledge of accommodations, accessibility features, and administrative considerations for language learners taking state standardized tests.
+- 1. Define and apply assessment principles and terminology to assessment of K-12 learners; - 2.
+Critically review assessment measures for validity and reliability of inferences and types of bias and demonstrate how test scores are interpreted; - 3.
+Develop standards-based assessments and instructional goals based on assessment results; - 4.
+Analyze and interpret results from a variety of assessment sources and use the information for planning instruction; - 5.
+Draft a variety of assessment formats, from multiple-choice tests to performance-based assessments; - 6.
+Add scaffolding to assessment and instruction for language and at-risk learners; - 7.
+Demonstrate knowledge of accommodations, accessibility features, and administrative considerations for language learners and at-risk students taking state standardized tests;